exakat/php-dictionary/dictionary/rollback.ini.rst

 A rollback is the process of reverting a system, database, or deployment to a previous known-good state after a failure or undesirable change.

 In the context of databases, a rollback undoes all changes made since the beginning of a transaction, restoring the data to its state before the transaction started.
-PHP database extensions (PDO, MySQLi) support transactional rollback.
+PHP database extensions support transactional rollback.

 In the context of deployments, a rollback means re-deploying an earlier version of the application when a new release introduces critical bugs or regressions.
-Tools such as Deployer, Envoyer, Capistrano, and Kubernetes support deployment rollbacks.
+Tools such as ``Deployer``, ``Envoyer``, ``Capistrano``, and ``Kubernetes`` support deployment rollbacks.

-In version control, a rollback can mean reverting a commit or resetting a branch to an earlier state using `git revert` or `git reset`.
+In version control, a rollback can mean reverting a commit or resetting a branch to an earlier state using ``git revert`` or ``git reset``.

 Having a reliable rollback strategy is a key aspect of safe deployments and system resilience.